[started 31/05/2007, last update 12/02/2012:

 Maeda was known by several names.
 He is often referred to as 'Conde Koma', a name he apparently picked up in Spain during 1908.
 According to this review of one of the various biographies detailing Maeda's life, the name was essentially an alias designed to hide the already famous Maeda's identity from a man he wished to challenge.
 The review states that 'koma' comes from the Japanese verb 'komaru' (meaning 'to be in trouble'), suitable due to Maeda's financial woes at the time.
 'Conde' is the Spanish word for 'Count': a similar story appears here.
 A somewhat different version is given on this site, which claims "For his elegance and good looks, always sad, Mitsuyo Maeda won the nick name 'Conde Koma' in México".
 He has also been called 'Count Combat', 'Conte Comte' (the Portuguese translation), Esai Maeda (such as in this history on Rickson's site) and according to Wikipedia, later took the name Otávio Mitsuyo Maeda.

 It is worth noting here that while the name ‘judo’ has become the accepted term for Kano’s martial art, at the time many still referred to the style as ‘ju-jitsu’, or even ‘Kano ju-jitsu’.
-Maeda, like many others, had come to train under Kano having studied other ju-jitsu ryu previously.
+Maeda, like many others, had come to train under Kano having studied other ju-jitsu ryu previously (although some contend he only studied sumo).
 While the more usual Romanization is ‘jujitsu’, in Brazil the spelling ‘jiu-jitsu’ stuck, and has retained that extra ‘i’ ever since.

 In addition, since leaving Japan, Maeda had become well known for prize fighting, which was frowned upon by the Kodokan.
 As Mark Law puts it, "amateurism had always been an essential part of the spirit of judo.
 Kano had decreed this."
 By referring to his style as 'jiu jitsu' rather than 'judo', Maeda may have been attempting to avoid censure.
 Indeed, the later example of Masahiko Kimura, who was also involved in prize fighting, may lend further credence to the idea that the Kodokan would take action if a judoka participated in such events (for a related discussion, read this JudoForum thread).